20pargyle/financial-tracker/planning.md

     3. file handling

+BUGS:
+    - can delete item as it's being edited

 features:
     Transactions, each with
         transaction amount, income/expense, name (company or person), timestamp (include time or not?), categories (v2), misc notes